 From Invisible Cities, by Italo Calvino:

-The collaborative project offers both physical and virtual space where participants may spin their own stories of Sophronia.
-During performances, contribute on Twitter with hashtag #sophroniatwo or here: mobile input interface.
-Friend us on .
-Follow the collaborative character development on : facebook/sophroniatwo and on : facebook/sophroniatwo.
+The collaborative project offered both physical and virtual space where participants could spin their own stories of Sophronia.
+During performances, guests contributed on Twitter (#sophroniatwo) or through a direct mobile input interface.
+Friend us on : facebook/sophroniatwo.
+Follow the collaborative character development on : facebook/sophroniatwo and on : twitter/sophroniatwo.